gnvenky/snowcache/README.md

 which there will be separate task spawned on a read that will happen in a designated interval that will help in write intensive scenarios.

-The main cache will be coded in 'GO'
+The main cache will be coded in 'Python'/ 'Go'